Tokai University Hospital

 Department of Neurology

-Many of the intractable diseases treated by Department of Neurology have been designated as specific diseases by the government and are eligible for medical assistance.
-Representative diseases include Parkinson's disease, amyotrophic lateral sclerosis, myasthenia gravis, multiple sclerosis/neuromyelitis optica, chronic inflammatory demyelinating polyneuropathy/multifocal motor neuropathy, spinocerebellar degeneration, and multiple system atrophy.
-Many of these diseases have had no cure until now, but in recent years, the emergence of new biologics has led to an increase in treatable diseases.
-Furthermore, because treatment is long-term, continuous support is also necessary for patients and their families.
+Many of the diseases treated by Department of Neurology are intractable diseases, and these are designated as specific diseases by the government, making them eligible for medical assistance.
+Representative diseases include Parkinson's disease, amyotrophic lateral sclerosis (ALS), myasthenia gravis, multiple sclerosis/neuromyelitis optica (NMOSD), chronic inflammatory demyelinating polyneuropathy (CIDP)/multifocal motor neuropathy (MMN), spinocerebellar degeneration (SCD), and multiple system atrophy (MSA).
+Many of these diseases previously had no treatment, but in recent years, the emergence of new biological agents has increased the number of treatable diseases.
+Furthermore, since treatment is long-term, continuous support for patients and their families is also necessary.

 Gastroenterology